 These simple gadgets can save you from unwanted slanted horizons.
 If you are too lazy to fumble around to get the camera’s virtual horizon.
 [Bubble spirit level]

-If you do not already have a copy of Photoshop or Lightroom, click on the banner below to check out an offer.
+Also, a copy of Photoshop or Lightroom is recommended.
+Click on the banner below to check out an offer.